pubgrub-rs/guide/src/limitations/optional_deps.md

 }
 ```

-We'll ignore `prioritize` for this example.
+Any `prioritize` will work equally well for this example, even just returning a
+constant value.

 Let's implement the second function required by a dependency provider,
 `choose_version`.
 For that we defined the `base_pkg()` method on a `Package`